 Using these basics, most dental practices can be “found” by search engines, and within a few months should be among the organic results in local searches.
 However, if you are in a highly competitive category and geographic area, you are going to need to call in the heavy artillery.

 For our clients in this kind of situation, we often recommend one of the Search Engine Optimization companies that we hold in high regard.
-SEO is a serious specialty that works continuously to make a Web site visible to the major search engines.
+Dental SEO is a serious specialty that works continuously to make a Web site visible to the major search engines.
 Here are three important tips to advanced Search Engine Optimization:

 • Content is first.
 Search engines love written text (they cannot read images), especially content that increases regularly and is laden with key word phrases.
 For competitive markets, you should generate regularly changing content.